wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Upgrade Notice ==

+= 1.0.3 =
+Upgrade now for full a3rev Plugin Framework compatibility with WordPress version 3.8.0 and backwards.
+New admin interface full mobile and tablet responsive display.

 = 1.0.2 =
 Upgrade your plugin now to the new a3rev plugin framework and intuitive app style admin interface plus 6 associated tweaks and 3 bug fixes and full compatibility with WP 3.7.1 and Woocommerce 2.0.20.